evelynhasama/TwitterAndroid/README.md

 * [ ] User can **select "reply" from home timeline to respond to a tweet**
   * [ ] User that wrote the original tweet is **automatically "@" replied in compose**
 * [x] User can tap a tweet to **open a detailed tweet view**
+  * [x] User can see embedded image media on a recycler view
   * [ ] User can **take favorite (and unfavorite) or retweet** actions on a tweet
 * [ ] User can view more tweets as they scroll with infinite pagination
 * [ ] Compose tweet functionality is built using modal overlay